MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-get-started.md

 ## Manage datamart refresh

-You can refresh a datamarts in two ways:
+You can refresh a datamart in two ways:

 1. From the datamart context menu, select **Refresh now** or select **Scheduled refresh**.